Managing S.M.A.R.T. Tests

-S.M.A.R.T.
-(Self-Monitoring, Analysis and Reporting Technology) is a standard for disk monitoring and testing.
+S.M.A.R.T. or Self-Monitoring, Analysis and Reporting Technology is a standard for disk monitoring and testing.
 You can monitor disks for problems using different kinds of self-tests.
 TrueNAS can adjust when it issues S.M.A.R.T. alerts.
 When S.M.A.R.T. monitoring reports a disk issue, we recommend you replace that disk.
 Most modern ATA, IDE, and SCSI-3 hard drives support S.M.A.R.T.
 Refer to your respective drive documentation for confirmation.

 TrueNAS runs S.M.A.R.T. tests on disks.
 Running tests can reduce drive performance, so we recommend scheduling tests when the system is in a low-usage state.
 Avoid scheduling disk-intensive tests at the same time!
-For example, don’t schedule S.M.A.R.T. tests on the same day as a disk scrub or other Data Protection task.
+For example, do not schedule S.M.A.R.T. tests on the same day as a disk scrub or other data protection task.

-Go to Storage, then click the Disks drop-down and select Disks.
+Go to Storage, then click Disks dropdown and select Disks.

-Click the expand_more in a disk’s row to expand it.
+Click the expand_more to the right of the disk row to expand it.
 Enable S.M.A.R.T. shows as true or false.

 To enable or disable testing, click EDIT and find the Enable S.M.A.R.T. option.

-To quickly test one or more disk for errors, select the disks you want to test and click MANUAL TEST.
+To test one or more disk for errors, go to Storage, select Disks and then select the disks you want to test to display the Batch Operations options.

 Manual S.M.A.R.T. tests on NVMe devices is currently not supported.